laravel-enso/tables/README.md

 #### The VueJS Component
 The VueTable component takes the following parameters:
-- `id`, required, string, identification for this table
+- `id`, required, string, identification for this table, is used to store the preferences in the browser's local storage
 - `path`, required, string, the URI for the table initialization request
 - `filters`, optional, object, reactive options that, if available, is sent with the getTableData request and is used to filter results